LoyolaChicagoBooks/introcs-csharp/source/data/types-and-conversions.rst

 C# does not have the typography for raised exponents.
 Instead literal values can use the E to mean
-"times 10 to the power", and the E is followed by and exponent integer that can be positive or negative.
+"times 10 to the power", and the E is followed by an exponent integer that can be positive or negative.
 The whole double literal may not contain any embedded blanks.
 Internally these numbers are stored with powers of 2, not 10:  See